fire1ce/3os.org/docs/android/apktool.md

 ---
-description: A tool for reverse engineering 3rd party, closed, binary Android apps.
-It can decode resources to nearly original form and rebuild them after making some modifications.
-It also makes working with an app easier because of the project like file structure and automation of some repetitive tasks like building apk, etc. It is NOT intended for piracy and other non-legal uses.
-It could be used for localizing, adding some features or support for custom platforms, analyzing applications and much more.
+description: Apktool A tool for reverse engineering 3rd party, closed, binary Android apps. you will find a series of practical example commands for running Apktool and getting the most of this powerful tool.
 ---

 # Apktool